 1. Too much stuff robs us of TIME

 Diversity is good, but not on a bulging closet or an overflowing fridge.
 The art of choosing demands time and attention, especially in an avalanche of options.
 Compute how much you make in an hour to realize the losses you’ve incurred just this morning when you were finding some matching socks.
 Let your selection be about quality, not quantity.

 2. Too much stuff eats up SPACE

-An average one-bedroom apartment in Manila costs Php15,000.
+On average, a one-bedroom apartment in Metro Manila’s central location costs around Php25,000 to Php30,000 per month.
 When the bedroom floor is littered, think of your junk as non-paying tenants in your limited property.
 Small stuff, such as books and toiletries, have a way of piling up until it starts invading every nook and cranny of your home.

 3. Too much stuff uses up ENERGY

 Work is a factor of energy.
 It should be nourishing, not a life-sucking episode.
 Owning more than you need creates labor, and unless it’s a moneymaking or sanity-inducing clutter, then it’s useless toil.
 Hold on to assets, not liabilities.